 Administration.
-The Third Amended and Restated 2006 Incentive Award Plan was administered by our Board of Directors, which could delegate its authority to a committee.
-We anticipated that our Compensation Committee would administer the Third Amended and Restated 2006 Incentive Award Plan, except that our Board of Directors would administer the plan with respect to awards granted to our independent directors.
-The plan administrator would determine eligibility, the types and sizes of awards, the price and timing of awards and the acceleration or waiver of any vesting restriction, provided that the plan administrator would not have the authority to accelerate vesting or waive the forfeiture of any performance-based awards.
+The 2006 Incentive Award Plan is administered by our Board of Directors, which may delegate its authority to a committee.
+We anticipate that our Compensation Committee will administer the 2006 Incentive Award Plan, except that our Board of Directors will administer the plan with respect to awards granted to our independent directors.
+The plan administrator determined eligibility, the types and sizes of awards, the price and timing of awards and the acceleration or waiver of any vesting restriction, provided that the plan administrator would not have the authority to accelerate vesting or waive the forfeiture of any performance-based awards.

 Eligibility.
-Our employees, consultants and directors and those of our subsidiaries were eligible to be granted awards, except that only employees of our company and our qualifying corporate subsidiaries were eligible to be granted options that were intended to qualify as "incentive share options" under Section 422 of the United States Internal Revenue Code of 1986, as amended, or the Code.
+Our employees, consultants and directors and those of our subsidiaries were eligible to be granted awards, except that only employees of our company and our qualifying corporate subsidiaries were eligible to be granted options that are intended to qualify as "incentive share options" under Section 422 of the United States Internal Revenue Code of 1986, as amended (the "Code").